Attraction tickets | TicketLens

 1

-Book tickets earlyBook tickets in advance - the free tickets can be reserved only on the same day and the desired time slot may already be taken.
-To avoid the big crowds, you can visit the cathedral early in the morning or later in the evening.
-Beware: tickets for the tower and other sections of the complex are chargeable.
+Book tickets earlyBook tickets in advance.
+The free tickets can only be reserved on the same day, and the desired time slot may already be taken.
+To avoid the large crowds, you can visit the cathedral early in the morning or later in the evening.
+Caution: Tickets for the Leaning Tower of Pisa and other sections of the complex are subject to a charge.

 Duomo di Pisa | Flickr: Olivia Notter CC BY 2.0